annaritz/localized-pathlinker/README.md

 ## Other Arguments

-These arguments may be specified in any order.
-(ARCOMMENT: note if they are optional or required.)
+These optional arguments may be specified in any order.

-* -k

-* -o

-* --write-paths

-(ARCOMMENT: when you run Loc_PL_run.py -h, you should get a help menu.
-This can also be used here.)
+* -k: number of computed paths.
+Default is 100 paths.

+* -o: name to proceed output files.
+Default is 'out'.

+* --write-paths: If given, the computed paths are saved in a file, in addition to the ranked edges.

 ## Output Files
 * Pathway_paths - A tab-delimited file for the ranked k-shortest paths produced by PathLinker with ties broken.
 Each path will have two scores: a reconstruction score and a signaling score.
 Paths with tied reconstruction scores will be re-prioritized by the signaling score.